chg-training/chg-training-resources/docs/sequence_data_analysis/sightseeing_tour/dataset_a.md

 ![img](images/repeatmasker.png)

 The Repeat Masker tracks appear at the bottom, under the 'RefSeq genes'.
 (You may have to scroll down to see it.)

+Is this repeat one of the known repetitive elements?
+(You can also see what these are by searching the [DFAM database](https://dfam.org, which RepeatMasker uses under the hood.
+For example here are results for the [L2 element](https://dfam.org/browse?keywords=L2).)

 **Note** More repeat annotation tracks are available in the [UCSC genome browser](https://genome.ucsc.edu).
 This one can actually be seen in the 'Simple Tandem Repeats' track (which you have to turn on, near the bottom of the browser page) indicating it is a `CATCACCAC` repeat - is that what you thought?
 :::